Cornwall Good Seafood Guide logo

 Capture Info

 The majority of scallops (98%) are caught using scallop dredges.
 A very small quantity are collected by divers.
 Scallop dredges are steel framed nets that are pulled along the seabed.
 Spring loaded teeth act like a rake cutting into the seabed and flipping scallops up and into a net.
 The teeth can hinge backwards to prevent the dredge snagging on the seabed if it hits rock or wreckage.
 Use of these ‘Newhaven dredges’ have a well-documented impact on the seabed (Sewell and Hiscock) particularly the first time an area is fished but in some areas which have already been dredged the additional impact can be argued as far less.
-Rocky grounds and reefs are avoided.
+Fragile habitats such as maerl beds and seagrass beds are particularly vulnerable to damabe by scallop dredging, as are fragile invertebrates such as sponges, bryozoans and corals.

 Scallops are also collected by divers in shallow waters (less than 30m).
 Diving for scallops is very selective and has no impact on the wider environment.(Sewell and Hiscock)